VictorFrancheto/mlflow-from-scratch/README.md

 MLflow allows you to:

-✅ Automatically track metrics, parameters, and artifacts from experiments ✅ Easily compare runs through a clean web interface
+✅ Automatically track metrics, parameters, and artifacts from experiments;\
+✅ Easily compare runs through a clean web interface;\
-✅ Save and version trained models, ensuring reproducibility ✅ Load saved models effortlessly without manual disk handling ✅ Integrate with multiple frameworks like `xgboost`, `sklearn`, `pytorch`, and more
+✅ Save and version trained models, ensuring reproducibility;\
+✅ Load saved models effortlessly without manual disk handling;\
+✅ Integrate with multiple frameworks like `xgboost`, `sklearn`, `pytorch`, and more.

 ## 📦 Requisitos